oguerrer/ppi/README.md

 * Guerrero O., Guariso D., and Castañeda G. (2022) *Aid Effectiveness in Sustainable Development: A Multidimensional Approach.* SSRN Working Paper (http://dx.doi.org/10.2139/ssrn.4101378).

+Previous versions of PPI can be consulted in the project's publications at https://oguerr.com/ppi.